 where T is a type-specifier (like int, etc.) and D1 is a declarator.
-Suppose this declaration makes the identifier have type " $\dots$ T," where the " $\dots$ " is empty if D1 is just a plain identifier (so that the type of x in "int x" is just int).
-Then if D1 has the form the type of the contained identifier is "... pointer to T."
+Suppose this declaration makes the identifier have type " \dots T," where the " \dots " is empty if D1 is just a plain identifier (so that the type of x in "int x" is just int).
+Then if D1 has the form the type of the contained identifier is "... pointer to T." If D1 has the form then the contained identifier has the type "... function returning T."